Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 The city faces multiple challenges that have led to a severe shortage of clean and accessible water for its residents.

-One significant factor contributing to the water crisis in Bangalore is the depletion of groundwater resources.
+One significant factor contributing to the crisis in Bangalore is the depletion of groundwater resources.

 Specifically, over-extraction of groundwater for various purposes, including agriculture, industry, and domestic use, has resulted in declining water levels and increased contamination of aquifers.